alpo22/react-notes/patterns/Control props.md

 }
 ```

-Using the `Control props` pattern this component can made to _also_ support being controlled, which would give the consumer the ability to programatically change the active tab if they wanted to:
+Using the `Control props` pattern this component can made to _also_ support being controlled, which would give the consumer the ability to externally change the active tab if they wanted to:

 ```javascript
 //Tabs.js